wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_wazuh.rst

     :title: IP Configuration
     :width: 100%

-  You can check the connection by pressing 'Check connection' button below the API list.
+You can check the connection by pressing 'Check connection' button on each API entry.
 A successful message appears in the right bottom corner:

   .. thumbnail:: ../../images/splunk-app/appconf-2.png
     :align: center
     :title: Checking API connection
     :width: 100%

 Now that you've finished installing Splunk app for Wazuh, you can setup forwarders following :ref:`the next page <splunk_forwarder>`.